ngjunsiang/laymansguide-src/season10/issue130/issue130.md

 So for large devices, it makes sense to hide the power supply within the device for a sleeker look.

 In fact, for high-power devices, a power adapter is a poor option.
-Since power adapters don’t have their own cooling fans, they have limited cooling ability, and are liable to overheat easily if they have to provide >100 W to a device (remember that this means they release at least 11 W of heat, while passive cooling can typically up to 8 W).
+Since power adapters don’t have their own cooling fans, they have limited cooling ability, and are liable to overheat easily if they have to provide >100 W to a device (remember that this means they release at least 11 W of heat, while passive cooling can typically dissipate up to 8 W).

 ## Device categories